My First Look at Buying Property Overseas: Is It Worth the Headache?

 • 5:15 — Coming up: the Europe series

 Phoenix.
 Austin.
 Nashville.
-Cap-rates in these markets have dropped from 6% and 7% a decade ago to 4.5% today.
+Cap rates in these markets dropped from 6–7% a decade ago to 4.5% today.
 You're paying more for the same NOI.
-Your cash-on-cash-return gets squeezed.
+Your cash-on-cash return gets squeezed.
 Your LTV assumptions have to be tighter.
-The margin for error shrinks.

 The Five Headaches of International Investing

-One: Currency risk.
-The euro moves.
-The dollar moves.
-You buy in euros, you earn rent in euros, you sell in euros.
-When you bring it home, you convert.
-A 10% drop in the euro wipes out a year of cash-flow.
-Or a 10% rise adds a bonus.
-It works both ways.
-You're not just betting on the property.
-You're betting on the exchange rate.
+Currency risk.
+You buy in euros, earn rent in euros, sell in euros.
+A 10% drop in the euro wipes out a year of cash flow.
+A 10% rise adds a bonus.
+You're not just betting on the property — you're betting on the exchange rate.

-Two: Legal systems.
+Legal systems.
 Property law in Portugal isn't property law in Texas.
-Inheritance rules, tenant protections, foreclosure timelines — they're all different.
+Inheritance rules, tenant protections, foreclosure timelines — all different.
 You need a local attorney.
-You need to understand what you're signing.
-"We do it differently here" isn't a comfort.
-It's a warning.
+"We do it differently here" is a warning, not a comfort.

-Three: Property management.
-Who's collecting rent when you're 5,000 miles away?
+Property management.
+Who's collecting rent 5,000 miles away?
 Who's handling the leak at 2 a.m.?
-You need boots on the ground.
-A property manager who speaks the language, knows the market, and won't disappear with your deposit.
-Finding that person is harder than finding a good deal.
+Finding a reliable property manager who speaks the language and knows the market is harder than finding the deal itself.

-Four: Tax treaties.
+Tax treaties.
 The US taxes worldwide income.
 Portugal has its own rules.
 Greece has its own.
-Treaties prevent double taxation — but you've got to know them.
-Miss a filing and you're paying twice.
-Or worse, triggering an audit.
+Treaties prevent double taxation — but miss a filing and you're paying twice.

-Five: Capital controls.
-Some countries restrict how much money you can move in or out.
+Capital controls.
+Some countries restrict how much money moves in or out.
 Greece had capital controls during the debt crisis.
-It can happen again.
-Your equity might be trapped.
-Your cash-flow might be stuck.
-That's not a theoretical risk.
-It's history.
+Your equity could get trapped.
+That's not theoretical — it's history.

 The 1031 Trap

-Here's the kicker: 1031 exchanges do NOT work internationally.
+1031 exchanges do NOT work internationally.
 The IRS allows tax-deferred exchanges only for like-kind property in the United States.
-Sell a rental in Phoenix, buy one in Lisbon — you're paying capital gains tax on the full gain.
+Sell a rental in Phoenix, buy one in Lisbon — you pay capital gains on the full gain.
 No deferral.
-No 1031 magic.

-When you eventually sell the overseas property and bring the money home, you're taxed on repatriation.
-The gains are real.
-The IRS wants its cut.
+When you sell the overseas property and bring the money home, you're taxed on repatriation.
 Plan for it.
 Structure for it.
 Don't assume the same rules apply.
-They don't.

 Was this helpful?